HScheiber/STAT545-hw-Scheiber-Hayden/hw06_Data_Wrangling_Wrapup/Data_Wrangling_Wrapup.md

 **3. Are exactly three letters long.
 (Don’t cheat by using `str_length()`!)**

-This is pretty easy in regex, we just need to anchor three sinlge-character wildcards.
+This is pretty easy in regex, we just need to anchor three single-character wildcards.

 ``` r
 str_subset(stringr::words,"^...$")